sergey-aleshin/em-test/README.md

 You can open http://localhost:5007/swagger/index.html in browser to see how API works.

 # How to test
+Api should be running already before tests execution.

 ```
 cd Tests
 dotnet test
 ```

-Api should be running already.

 # Used resources